From Pencils to Pixels: Hoosier Cartoons and Comics

 From the antics of fat-cat Garfield to the cracker-barrel philosophy of Brown County savant Abe Martin, the many creations of Hoosier cartoonists are highlighted in this colorful exhibit designed to amuse and intrigue your audience.
-The exhibition explores comic strips, such as "Chic" Jackson's "Roger Bean," which featured the lives of a typical Hoosier family.
-Some cartoons take on a serious tone like the editorial musings of Pulitzer Prize-winning artist John T. McCutcheon, a fierce opponent of America's entry into World War II.
+The exhibit explores the amusing goings-on of characters from comic strips like "Chic" Jackson's "Roger Bean," which featured the lives of a typical Hoosier family, to the editorial musings of Pulitzer Prize-winning artist John T. McCutcheon, who was a fierce opponent of America's entry into World War II.

 Ideas for use: Showcase cartoons and drawings from your collection or have a cartoon contest while this exhibit is on display.

-Indiana Cartoons and Cartoonists is a 7-foot tall, freestanding exhibit requiring at least 220 square feet of floor space.
+From Pencils to Pixels is a 7-foot tall, freestanding exhibit requiring at least 180 square feet of floor space.

 To book an exhibit, please contact Karen DePauw at firstname.lastname@example.org or (317) 233-3110.